What Is Compersion?10 Ways to Achieve It

-What would you do if you saw your once-partner snuggling up to someone else, and loving it?
+What would you do if you saw your once-partner snuggling up to someone else and loving them?
 Feel the sear of the green-eyed monster rip through your gut.
-Or would you lean back and watch them with a smile on your face and wish warm feelings of happiness for them?
+Or would you lean back and watch them with a smile and wish them warm feelings of happiness?

-To help anyone to understand the compersion meaning, it is often termed as being the “opposite of jealousy.”
+In order to help anyone understand the “compersion meaning,” it is often termed as being the “opposite of jealousy.”

 Compersion is the feeling of joy or happiness that one experiences when their romantic partner engages in a relationship or activity with someone else.
 It is often associated with the concept of ethical non-monogamy and the idea that one’s partner’s happiness is a source of personal fulfillment.